HAL24K/fast-api-training/README.md

 ## Exercise 3

-Create a new endpointwhich adds a new item to the list.
+Create a new endpoint which adds a new item to the list.
 Use the Fast API field validation to validate inputs.

 - The name value should be a valid string.
 - The age value should be a valid int.

+Return the added item in the response.

 Write a test to check your inputs.

 ## Exercise 4

 Create a new endpoint which allows the `age` value to be updated.

+Return the updated item in the response.

 Write a test to check that the value is updated.